 There are a variety of activities your crash pad can accommodate to help offer sensory input and/or work on your child’s motor skills, including:

-No matter which activities you choose, making your own crash pad is a fun project for you and your child.
+No matter which activities you choose, making your own crash pad is a fun project for you and your child!
 Looking for more sensory fun?
-Check out our 5 favorite DIY sensory bin ideas!
+Stick around!